The following Share Incentives practice note provides comprehensive and up to date legal information covering:

 the shares being placed under option

 This Practice Note focuses on the CSOP eligibility conditions that must be met by the company and the shares being placed under option.
 These conditions are described in the context of the income tax relief provided for in sections 521–526 of the Income Tax (Earnings and Pensions) Act 2003 (ITEPA 2003).
-It is imperative that a company is comfortable with whether it satisfies these requirements as the onus of responsibility for ensuring that the scheme does fulfil the statutory requirements lies with the applicant.
+It is important that a company is comfortable that it satisfies these requirements as the onus of responsibility for ensuring that the scheme does fulfil the statutory requirements lies with the applicant.
 See Practice Note: CSOP—self-certification, registration and filing requirements.

 In respect of tax-favoured CSOPs, the scheme shares must meet the relevant requirements at the date of grant and the date of exercise of all options.
-In practice this normally means that the shares have to satisfy the relevant requirements throughout the life of an option scheme.
+In practice this normally means that the shares have to satisfy the relevant requirements throughout the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.